AhmadMkhalil/Label-Aware-Aggregation-in-Federated-Learning/README.md

-Here's an enhanced version of your README file with improved structure, clarity, and professionalism:

----

 # Source Code for *Label-Aware Aggregation for Improved Federated Learning*

 This repository contains the source code and supplementary files for the research paper **"Label-Aware Aggregation for Improved Federated Learning"**, authored by **Ahmad Khalil et al.**, published in the **2023 Eighth International Conference on Fog and Mobile Edge Computing (FMEC)**.